leeboardtools/mimon/DesignNotes.md

 - Add a undo mechanism.
     - After an action, there is an undo state available.
 Maybe part of the return from the action?
     - Have an applyUndo().
-        - Would be sequentially controlled.
+        - Would need to be sequentially controlled.

     - Why not just do the opposite of the action?
         - Add -> Remove